 Auckland International Airport is New Zealand’s largest and busiest airport, located around 45 minutes from the city center and easy to reach by public transport.

-In general, Auckland CBD is the best area to stay in New Zealand for first-timers due to its prime location.
-If you stay here, you will be located in the heart of the city, within walking distance to many tourist attractions, as well as restaurants, bars, and shops.
+Auckland CBD is the best overall area to stay in New Zealand for first-timers due to its prime location.
+If you stay here, you will be located in the heart of the city, within walking distance to major tourist attractions, restaurants, bars, and shops.

 |💖 Best Area for first-timers:||Auckland CBD|